-DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All year
+DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Highlands College DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: All year

-Additional notes (for office use only): For delivering institution's HE Operations or Academic Partnerships use if required
+Additional notes (for office use only):

-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2018/19 NATIONAL COST CENTRE: 104 MODULE LEADER: Paul Mahrer OTHER MODULE STAFF: None
+ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: MODULE LEADER: Dr Paul Mahrer OTHER MODULE STAFF:

 This module looks at psychological and social changes over time.
-In particular, it evaluates theories of cognitive and moral development and those relating to the acquisition of the self-concept.
-The remainder of the module examines the nature of adolescence, adulthood and old age with particular regard to the difficulties associated with progression through these key life stages.
+It evaluates theories of cognitive and moral development and those relating to the acquisition of the self-concept.
+The remainder of the module examines the nature of adolescence, adulthood and old age with regard to the difficulties associated with progression through these key life stages.
 There is support for the first-year research module by reference to longitudinal, cross-sectional and cross-cultural methodologies.
 There are also links to the second-year abnormal psychology module through consideration of the causes of exceptional development such as autism and giftedness.

-SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lecture 30 Workshops 10 Tutorials Guided independent study 160 This includes; directed reading, independent reading, completion of formative assessment tasks and the development and completion of course work.
-Total 200 (NB: 1 credit = 10 hours or learning; 10 credits = 100 hours, etc)
+SUMMARY OF TEACHING AND LEARNING Scheduled Activities Hours Comments/Additional Information (briefly explain activities, [KIS definitions] including formative assessment opportunities) Lectures 30 Workshops 10 Guided Independent study 160 This includes directed reading, independent reading, completion of formative assessment tasks and the development and completion of work.
+Total 200 (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours, etc.)